apisnetworks/apiscp-docs/docs/admin/proxy/Proxy.md

 systemctl enable --now cp-proxy
 ```

-Next connect Apache to it by modifying /etc/httpd/conf/httpd-custom.conf within the SSL VirtualHost container.
+Next connect Apache to it by creating a new VirtualHost container in `/etc/httpd/conf/virtual`.
+Name this file `/etc/httpd/conf/virtual/cp-proxy`.
 Pagespeed is disabled, which is known to cause interference with assets.

 ```
 <IfModule ssl_module>